Motor Carrier Insurance Requirements (2026)

 Expect to pay 40-60% more as a new authority carrier compared to an established carrier with 2+ years of clean operations.
 Some carriers report premiums of $15,000 to $25,000 per year for a single truck in their first year — dropping to $8,000 to $14,000 after building a track record.

 Not all insurance companies write new authority policies.
 Work with a trucking insurance broker (not a general insurance agent) who specializes in commercial trucking and has relationships with carriers that accept new authority.
 They can shop your policy across multiple underwriters to find the best combination of coverage and price.
+For a deeper breakdown of what first-year carriers pay and how to qualify, see our new MC authority insurance guide.

 Your Insurance Needs to Be in Place Before Authority Activates